Donna Windsor: 2014

 Gary's final job for Ross is to retrieve photographs of him from a nightclub owned by another criminal, Stephen Banks.
 After obtaining a police uniform for Ross in order for him to pretend to be a police officer, he and Donna enter the nightclub with a search warrant.
 When the club manageress refuses to open the safe containing the photographs, Donna becomes aggressive with her, threatening her with her ASP.
 When Stephen arrives having been warned by one of his heavies, he opens the safe, and Donna takes the money and photographs inside.
 Ross gives himself away when he is unable to work his police radio and Stephen becomes suspicious.
-Realizing that Ross is not a police officer and that Donna is corrupt and working for Gary, Stephen beats Ross up, forcing Donna to watch.
+Realising that Ross is not a police officer and that Donna is corrupt and working for Gary, Stephen beats Ross up, forcing Donna to watch.
 As the situation escalates, Adam, Ross' half-brother who was acting as a lookout for them, crashes his car into Stephen's outside the club to create a diversion.
 This enables Donna and Ross to escape but they are unable to retrieve the photos.
 As they drive off, Donna ends her relationship with Ross but does not tell him about her illness, claiming that she does not love him and was just using him.
 She explains that she intends to report Gary for his crimes.
 Ross is heartbroken and brands Donna a "cold bitch".
-He drops Donna off at a multistory car park where she had agreed to meet Gary and she goes to face him alone.
+He drops Donna off at a multi-storey car park where she had agreed to meet Gary and she goes to face him alone.
 After revealing that she doesn't have the pictures, she threatens Gary with a taser gun, but Gary has a sniper as back-up and they are prepared to shoot Donna.
 Gary threatens to harm April again, and she puts the taser away, seemingly defeated.
 Ross then arrives having changed his mind and wanting to help her.
 Donna admits that she lied and tells Ross that she loves him.
 Donna then handcuffs herself to Gary and throws them both off the rooftop to their deaths.
 Donna's funeral takes place on 28 August 2014 and she is buried next to her father, Vic, in the village churchyard.